cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-JenkinsLab/master/20-Filters.png)

 4. You will need you public-Ip address to provide [click here](https://www.google.com/search?q=what+is+my+ip&oq=what&aqs=chrome.0.69i59j69i57j0l3j69i61l3.1566j0j1&sourceid=chrome&ie=UTF-8) to get your public Ip address.

     a.
 Or visit what is my ip on the vm which holds Jenkins container to get the Ip address

     b.  add :8888 to the end of the ip address

+    >**Note:** As mentioned on section a above, please keep using the remote computer.

 c.
-It will be like <http://YourPublicIp:8888>
+It will be like <http://YourRemoteServerPublicIp:8888>

 d.
 Record this value, you will use this value as your **Jenkins Base URL**